This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Cut little tabs all around the card stock circle about ½-inch wide.
 Apply small pieces of double-sided tape to the tabs, then fold them individually around the cardboard circle.

 Tip: if the double-sided tape isn't staying in place, add a little hot glue under the tabs for extra security.

 Next, cut out small pieces of the narrowest ribbon about 3-inches long.

 Fold the ribbon in half, then staple the edges together.
 This will make it easier to glue it to the cardboard in the next step.

-Tip: add as many layers of ribbon as you’d like.
-You could also use a bunch of different ribbon colors with a fun effect.
+Tip: add as many layers of ribbon as you'd like.
+You could also use a bunch of different ribbon colors to create a fun rainbow effect.

 Layer the ribbons so the narrowest ribbon is on top and the widest ribbon is on the bottom.
 Fan the ribbons out a bit so they don't hang straight down, then staple the three layers together.

 Attach the ribbons to the back of the cardboard circle with hot glue (the narrowest ribbon should be facing the front).
 Glue the ribbons on at a slight angle so they don't hang straight down.

 Cut another circle out of the white cardstock, about ¼-inch narrower all around than the original cardboard circle.
 Apply hot glue to the edge of this circle, then stick it to the back of the cardboard circle to hide the raw ribbon edges.